ghozimahdi/homebrew-ghozimahdi-cli/README.md

 ### **Commands**
 - `clear`: Run `flutter_clean` and remove `pubspec.lock` for selected modules.
 - `app`: Interactively build APK or IPA files.
-- `create`: Create a new Flutter project or module.
+- `create project`: Generate a new Flutter project with a well-organized Clean Architecture and modular structure.
+- `create module`: Create a new module specifically for modularization to enhance scalability and maintainability.
 - `build`: Run `build_runner` after selecting a module.
 - `get`: Run `flutter pub get` after selecting a module.
 - `donate`: Show gratitude and support the development of this CLI tool.